Pyjamas and Trisha, ITV and feet up on the couch; these are the things

 My top tips for being productive in your home office;

-* Work in a separate or dedicated space
+* Work in a distinct or designated area

 * Set work times and stick to them

 – The trouble with working from home is that the temptation to

 procrastinate if given into can lead to losing severe amounts of